Personal letters are a great way to contact your legislators. They don't have to be long, in fact short letters are more likely to be read.

 - In 2011, when asked if the U.S. Constitution protects against sex discrimination, Justice Antonin Scalia replied: “Certainly the Constitution does not require discrimination on the basis of sex.
 The only issue is whether it prohibits it.
 It doesn’t.”
 The Equal Rights Amendment would give women that protection.

 - Race and Religion are protected classes of citizenship within the U.S.Constitution because they have a history of being discriminated against.
 The history of discrimination against women, on the basis of sex, is well documented.
 The same remedy — an amendment to the Constitution — is needed to protect against discrimination on account of sex.

 The ERA came back on my radar when Nevada ratified in 2017.
 I hadn’t thought about it for years.
 I have memories of my mother working on ratification back in the '70's, and how heartbroken she was when it failed.
 I remember her telling my father “I guess I’ll just have to get used to being a second class citizen.”
 This is my chance to finish her work.
 Barbara Fry 1/1/2020

 - The only remedy to define the legal status of women is to amend the Constitution to protect it.
 The ERA would provide a solid foundation for that protection by applying a single legal standard to cases of sex discrimination.
 All courts — regardless of jurisdiction — would be obliged to use that single standard in making their rulings.

 - The ERA is 24 simple words.
 No money needs allocation, no words need reconciliation.
 Just an up or down vote for equality.

 - Please sponsor the ERA to show you believe in equal rights for all.
 I will support you in every way I can.

-Be sure to add your street address and zip code after your signature.
+Be sure to add your address as well as your signature.

-Questions or need help … Contact us at email@example.com.
+Questions or need help … Contact Barbara Fry at email@example.com.